Jadunath Sarkar: Reception

-His treatment of Shivaji was however criticised by N.S.Takakhav; as "his sympathies lay with the Moguls and the commanders of Mogul empire and the British factors of Surat and Rajapur."
-Also in a letter dated 25 November 1945 to historian Dr. Raghubir Sinh of Sitamau, Sarkar says, "Aurangzib is my life's work; Shivaji is only an incidental off-shoot of it."

 Honours

 In 1904, Sarkar was given the Griffith Prize by the University of Calcutta (Kolkata, Bengal).
 He was elected as a member of the Indian Historical Records Commission in 1919.
 In 1923, he was made an Honorary Member of the Royal Asiatic Society of Great Britain and Ireland (Hon.
 MRAS) and Honorary Fellow of the Royal Asiatic Society of Bengal (Hon.
 FRASB).

 Sarkar was appointed a Companion of the Order of the Indian Empire (CIE) in the 1926 New Year Honours and knighted in the 1929 Birthday Honours by King George V, then also Emperor of India.
 On 22 August 1929, he was invested with his knighthood at Simla by the acting Viceroy of India, George Goschen, 2nd Viscount Goschen.

-In 1935, he became a corresponding member of the Royal Historical Society (London, UK) and honorary member of the American Historical Association (Washington, D.C., USA).
+In 1935, he became a corresponding member of the Royal Historical Society (London, England) and an honorary member of the American Historical Association (Washington, D.C., US).
 In 1936 he received an honorary D.Litt. degree from the University of Dhaka and in 1944 from the University of Patna.
 When he reached his eightieth year, he was honoured in 1949 and 1950 by the literary associations Bangiya Sahitya Parishat and the Bangiya Itihas Parishad (both in Kolkata, West Bengal) for his lifetime achievements.